normieparv00/normieparv00/README.md

-🎓 Computer Engineering @ PICT, Pune
+🎓 Computer and Electronics Engineering @ PICT, Pune

 😎 Amazing problem solver using Data Structures and Algorithms